 - Teaching English as a Foreign Language

-- Minimum of a four-year undergraduate degree from S.A.
-(BA + Honors)
+- Minimum of a four-year undergraduate degree (4-year BA or BA + Honors)

 - Demonstrated leadership ability – Candidates should have achieved positions of significant responsibility at the national, regional or local level and show clear promise to assume greater future leadership roles